-The C++ multimap crend function is used to return a constant iterator to the end of the multimap (not the last element but the past last element) in reverse order.
-This is similar to the element preceding the first element of the non-reversed container.
+The C++ multimap crend method is employed to provide a constant iterator pointing to the end of the multimap in reverse order.
+It references the element just before the first element in the container when not reversed.

 Note:-This is a placeholder.
 No element exists in this location and attempting to access is undefined behavior.